opensourcedesign/opensourcedesign.github.io/content/jobs/2018-05-07-dogfooding-github-badge.md

 role: 'Badges, logo'
 compensation: gratis
 description: "Hubi is a tool to generate code based on ubiquitous language.\r\n\r\nI tried to find a GitHub badge which showcases the project is created using the project itself but found none."
-deliverables: A vectorized logo which can be embeed into the markdown.
+deliverables: A vectorized logo which can be embedded into the markdown.
 how_to_apply:
   - Marcos <marvinc.silva@gmail.com>
   - ''